jruels/az-databricks-adf/Day2/Lab6.md

    - Region: Same as other resources.
 3. Click **Review + Create**, then **Create**.
 4. Once deployed, go to the resource and click **Launch Workspace**.
+5. In the databricks workspace on the Compute tab click Create
+6. Set to Terminate after 60 minutes of inactivity
+7. Click Create compute
 ---

 ### **Step 3: Build the ADF Pipeline**